planethacktv/websocket/README.md

 # Game Server

-Game server is live at https://game-web-proxy-wekkejvrgq-uc.a.run.app/
+Websocket Game server is live at http://game-web-proxy-wekkejvrgq-uc.a.run.app/ note you should "upgrade required" because it requires a ws://game-web-proxy-wekkejvrgq-uc.a.run.app/ connection

 # Client

 This websocket connects to the client, you can see that code in the `client/` directory of this repository.

-Client is live at https://game-web-proxy-wekkejvrgq-uc.a.run.app/
+Client is live at http://storage.googleapis.com/webproxyinterface/index.html?purge=1